Physiotherapy is a science-based healthcare profession where practitioners use their skills to improve and manage a wide range of medical conditions.

 The course benefits from using state-of-the-art facilities including treatment rooms, rehabilitation space, a hospital ward, a skills laboratory, a biomechanics laboratory, three physiology laboratories, a strength and conditioning suite, a fitness suite and a simulated ‘home’ environment.

-The course is currently being reviewed for accreditation by the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC).
+The course is approved by the Chartered Society of Physiotherapy (CSP) and the Health and Care Professions Council (HCPC).
 On completion of the course you will be eligible to apply to the HCPC to practice as a registered Physiotherapist.

 Methods of teaching and learning will include:

 - Skills practice in a clinical skills laboratory